mmcamargo/nikel/README.md

 ## Installation

-To use the projects and exercises in this repository, clone the repository to your local machine using the following command:
+To use this project, clone the repository to your local machine using the following command:

 ```bash
 git clone https://github.com/mmcamargo/nikel.git